keirf/pcb-projects/docs/eprom-adapter/README.md

 2. Open and close the adapter's ZIF lever a few times, and reposition the EPROM squarely in the socket.

-3. Try raising `VPP Voltage` to 13.50V.
-Although out of specification according to most datasheets, I have subjectively had greater success in programming EPROMs at this voltage and have not damaged any parts.
+3. If you reduced `VPP Voltage` then try increasing it back to the default `13.50V`.
+Although it's out of specification according to most datasheets, I have personally had fewer programming errors at this voltage and no adverse effects.

 4. Programming errors will occur from time to time, and of course the chances increase the larger the device.
 It makes sense to invest in a UV eraser.
 These are available at low cost on Ebay from the Far East for around £10-15 ($15-20).
-Most devices will be erased after 10 or 20 minutes under UV light.
+Most devices will be erased after 10 to 20 minutes under UV light.